 You can start using DAMON by

-You can also participate in the development if you’re interested.
+You can also participate in DAMON development.

 Install